binary-com/webtrader/README.md

 #Webtrader ![Build Status](https://travis-ci.org/binary-com/webtrader.svg?branch=master)

 This is our production deployment static hosting.
 We serve pages directly from gh-pages.
-It has been mapped to  [Highcharts](http://highcharts.binary.com)(for legacy link) and [WebTrader](http://webtrader.binary.com)
+It has been mapped to  [WebTrader](http://webtrader.binary.com)